MasoodRezazadeh/Wizjs/README.md

 ## How to Contribute

-Please for this repository and issue pull request for review. 👩‍💻👨‍💻
+Please fork this repository and issue pull request for review. 👩‍💻👨‍💻

 ## Team